russelljjarvis/ScienceAccessibility/CONTRIBUTING.md

 Discussions about the Science Accessibilty Project take place on this repository's [Issues](https://github.com/russelljjarvis/ScienceAccessibility/issues).

 Although public conversation is good as it means everybody can benefit and learn from the conversation.
 All communication is merited, including private communication.

+References:
+This project is built on top of heaps of FOS Software.
+Chief among those are [text-stat](https://github.com/shivam5992/textstat), NLTK, and GoogleScrape.

+Which employs algorithms like:
+Kincaid, J. Peter, et al. "Derivation of new readability formulas (automated readability index, fog count and flesch reading ease formula) for navy enlisted personnel."
+(1975).